-The UK is implementing GLOBE Pillar II with the "Income Inclusion Rule (IIR)" being introduced as a "Multinational Top up Tax (MTT)" applying for accounting periods beginning on or after 31 December 2023.
-The "Undertaxed Payments Rule (UTPR)" is expected to be implemented in the UK at a later date, but will not apply to periods beginning before 31 December 2024.
-In addition, the UK is implementing a "Qualified Domestic Minimum Top up Tax (QDMTT)", called Domestic Top-up Tax (DTT) applicable for the financial year ending 31 December 2024.
+The UK has implemented GLOBE Pillar II with the "Income Inclusion Rule (IIR)" introduced as a "Multinational Top up Tax (MTT)" applying for accounting periods beginning on or after 31 December 2023.
+The "Undertaxed Payments Rule (UTPR)" was implemented in the UK which applies to periods beginning on or after 31 December 2024.
+In addition, the UK has implemented a "Qualified Domestic Minimum Top up Tax (QDMTT)", called Domestic Top-up Tax (DTT) applicable for the financial year ending 31 December 2024.
 AXIS Specialty Finance Plc operates in UK.
-As the entity has an effective tax rate higher than 15% there is no expected impact as a result of the implementation of GLOBE Pillar II rules in the UK.
+As the entity has an effective tax rate higher than 15% there is no impact as a result of the implementation of GLOBE Pillar II rules in the UK.